fihirwe/CHESSIoT-features/README.md

 # CHESSIoT-features

-This repository contains features resources for installing the CHESSIoT extension on top of the CHESS1.0.0 tool.
+This repository contains features resources for installing the latest CHESS extension on top of the CHESS1.0.0 version or later.
+The new extension includes the following:

+   **---- FINISHED IMPLEMENTATION ----**

+     - CHESSML lanaguage extended with IoT constructs
+     - Perform safety analysis on designed system (cross -domain)
+     - Basic failure probaility assisgnment and generate probability file.
+     - Fully generated FMEA table
+     - Fully generate Fault tree
+     - Analyse Fault tree (removing unnecessary propagations paths)
+     - Conduct quantitative analysis (system's failure rates calculated)

+   **--- FEATURES UNDER DEVELOPMENT (IoT domain) ----**

+     - Functional level modeling of IoT systems
+     - Platform code generation / emplying ThingML
+     - Design of deployment environment of IoT systems
+     - Generate deployment artifact
+     - Geberated deployment autoamtion scripts

 The official CHESS1.0.0 can be downloaded from the official downloading [link](https://www.eclipse.org/chess/download.html).
-The CHESSIoT repository can be accessed through this [link](https://github.com/feliIhirwe/CHESSIoT_Dev).
+The CHESS IoT source code can be accessed through this [link](https://github.com/fihirwe/CHESSIoTplugins_FMEAFTA).

 We will show you the steps to follows in order to successfully install the extension: